Gizra/og/README.txt

 - 'Administer nodes' permission enables viewing of all nodes regardless of private/public status.
 - All subscriber management happens on the 'subscriber list' page which is linked from the group Block (while viewing a group page).
 This includes approving subscription requests (for selective groups), subscribing/unsubscribing users and promoting users into group admins.
 - If you decide to stop using this module, just disable it as usual.
 If you ever decide to re-enable, all your prior group information will be restored.
+- You may craft your own URLs which produce useful behavior.
+For example, user/register?gids[]=4 will add a checked checkbox for to the user's registration page for subscribing to group nid=4.
+This feature overrides the usual preference for groups to always appear during registration.

 UPGRADING FROM 4.7 TO 5.0
 -----------------